Registration of birth in the Population Register System

 Please note that legalization is to be done to original document and therefore, birth certificate must not be laminated at hospital.
 If it has been laminated, you need to request for extract copy.
 Photo copy is not accepted.

-Fill in form Notification of a Finnish citizen born outside Finland.
+Fill in form Notification of child born outside Finland.

 Request for appointment at embassy via email [email protected]